tyler36/ddev-ollama/README.md

 | -------- | ---- | ------- |
 | `OLLAMA_DOCKER_IMAGE` | `--ollama-docker-image` | `ollama/ollama:latest` |

+> [!tip]
+> If you do not require GPU support, it is recommended to use [`alpine/ollama`](https://hub.docker.com/r/alpine/ollama)
+> It is significantly smaller, however, it be a week or 2 out of sync with the latest `ollama/ollama` image.

 ## Credits

 **Contributed and maintained by [@tyler36](https://github.com/tyler36)**